yydderf/CO2025/Lab2/README.md

 > [!WARNING]
 > The deadline for submission is x/xx at 23:59.
 Submissions in an incorrect format will result in a 10-point deduction.

-> [!WARNING]
-> Any instance of copying code from others—whether from classmates, online sources, or any unauthorized material—will result in a grade of 0 for the assignment.

 ## Hints

-- Read the textbook first to understand each submodule’s functionality.
+- Read the textbook first to understand each submodule's functionality.
 - Use waveform debugging to simplify the debugging process.
 - Try generating your own RISC-V machine code using Ripes.
 You can write simple assembly code to verify if your implementation works as expected.